Prosecutors In Sweden Finally Close Case On 1986 Assassination Of Olof Palme

 Prosecutors in Sweden announced Wednesday the name of the man they believe gunned down Prime Minister Olof Palme more than three decades ago on a Stockholm street.

 At a news conference in the capital, chief prosecutor Krister Petersson identified the likely assassin as Stig Engström, a graphic designer who was interviewed along with more than a dozen others who said they saw someone fleeing the scene immediately after the attack in 1986.
-Engström was at the time briefly considered a suspect.
+At the time, Engström was briefly considered a suspect.

 It's too late, however, to pursue a case against him.
 Engström died, by apparent suicide, in 2000.